Patrogenic/2D-Shooter/README.md

 ## Advice/Tips
 1: You can only hold one gun.
-2: Ammo is infinite
+2: Ammo is infinite.
 3: You stand on a pad to purchase an item.
-4: Some perks have more than one level
+4: Some perks have more than one level.
 5: Look for secret passages to progress.
 6: There is no end to the game.
 7: When you die, your kills and time spent alive will be reported.